 Low fibrinogen concentrations identified in a few donors could be linked to nutritional deficiencies or hepatic insufficiency, considering that fibrinogen synthesis occurs primarily in the liver and is influenced by protein intake.
 This trend mirrors findings by (17), who reported that suboptimal fibrinogen levels in apparently healthy individuals may reflect subtle metabolic or hepatic dysfunctions.
 Conversely, slightly elevated fibrinogen levels in a few participants may represent an acute-phase response to undiagnosed inflammation, consistent with earlier observations by(18) .

 A substantial proportion of participants (approximately 35%) demonstrated shortened PT values, indicative of a mild hypercoagulable state.
 This phenomenon, also reported in donor studies by (19) (7) and(Teodoro et al., 20) , may result from factors such as dehydration, vitamin K excess, or enhanced synthesis of procoagulant proteins.
 Although these alterations are often transient, they underscore the variability of haemostatic parameters among ostensibly healthy individuals.
-In contrast, a smaller number of donors exhibited prolonged PT or aPTT, suggestive of possible clotting factor deficiencies, subclinical hepatic impairment, or anticoagulant use.
+In contrast, a smaller number of donors exhibited prolonged PT or aPTT, suggestive of possible clotting factor deficiencies, subclinical hepatic impairment, or undisclosed anticoagulant use.
 These deviations, though rare, align with findings from studies in South Africa and Egypt where isolated prolonged clotting times were linked to asymptomatic hepatic enzyme elevations or vitamin K deficiency (21) (22).

 Furthermore, the low frequency of elevated D-dimer concentrations (2.8%) observed in this study indicates that most donors were free from significant fibrinolytic or thrombotic activation.
 D-dimer serves as a marker of fibrin degradation, and its elevation is often associated with conditions involving intravascular coagulation or endothelial dysfunction (23).
 Comparable D-dimer prevalence rates have been reported among European and African donor cohorts, where elevated levels were associated with lifestyle factors such as smoking, obesity, and mild inflammation (24).